 These interchanges were opened to traffic by the end of 2009.

 Additionally, the Route 28 project scope includes widening Route 28 to

-eight (8) lanes (as yet unfunded) and constructing secondary road improvements
+eight (8) lanes (Under Construction) and constructing secondary road improvements

 on Centreville Road (complete), Atlantic Boulevard (under construction),

 Loudoun County Parkway (complete), Davis Drive (complete) and two (2)